collapsed-stacks/startups/questions/11457/why-is-self-funded-company-growth-restricted-by-roe.md

 - tagged: `equity`, `growth`
 - score: 2

-<p>For a company that is self funded, it's growth is based on the Sustainable Growth Rate: <a href="https://strategiccfo.com/sustainable-growth-rate/" rel="nofollow">https://strategiccfo.com/sustainable-growth-rate/</a>.</p>
+For a company that is self funded, it's growth is based on the Sustainable Growth Rate: https://strategiccfo.com/sustainable-growth-rate/.

-<p>Does this apply to a company that is not public and doesn't pay out a dividend?</p>
+Does this apply to a company that is not public and doesn't pay out a dividend?

-<p>For a boot strapped company that has a successful info product that sells at $100, why is the company's growth rate dependent on ROE?</p>
+For a boot strapped company that has a successful info product that sells at $100, why is the company's growth rate dependent on ROE?

-<p>If someone has deposited $1000 of equity over 3 months and then starts selling $5000 of the above product per month, which falls to the bottom line, this far surpasses the amount of equity and doesn't have any dependency on it.
-Or am I missing something?</p>
+If someone has deposited $1000 of equity over 3 months and then starts selling $5000 of the above product per month, which falls to the bottom line, this far surpasses the amount of equity and doesn't have any dependency on it.
+Or am I missing something?

 ## Answer 11458